 Many of our students are interested in pursuing a specialized degree such as nursing, social work or teaching.
-MCC offers prerequisite courses to prepare you to transfer to four-year colleges and universities and continue your education in these and many other areas of study.
+CT State Manchester offers prerequisite courses to prepare you to transfer to four-year colleges and universities and continue your education in these and many other areas of study.
 Because admission requirements for these programs vary from institution to institution, you are encouraged to research each program carefully.

-For information about the colleges and universities in the area that offer these specialized programs, please contact Advising and Counseling Services at 860-512-3320.
+For information about the colleges and universities in the area that offer these specialized programs, please contact Guided Pathways Advising at 860-512-3320.

-General Transfer Information to Private Connecticut Colleges and Universities
+Transfer to a Private Connecticut Colleges or University

-For general information about transferring to private state colleges and universities, visit the State of Connecticut’s Office of Higher Education web page.
+For general information about transferring to private state colleges and universities, visit the Connecticut Independent College Transfer Guarantee web page.

 Please contact us with any questions or if you need assistance.